 Why is it so hard to be grateful?

 Gratitude is not something humans come by naturally.
-It is learned.
-There are several reasons it is hard to be grateful.
+We learn how to be grateful.

-- materiallism – wanting more than what we already have
+- materialism – wanting more than what we already have

 - envy – wanting something that someone else has